Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Use observations from guided and independent practice to identify students who will need additional support distinguishing between literal and nonliteral language.

 Review and closing(5 minutes)

 - Read sentences from the Idioms: A Figure of Speech worksheet aloud.

-- Ask students to turn and discuss with partner before calling a volunteer to explain what they think the idiom means.
+- Ask students to turn and discuss with a partner before calling on a volunteer to explain what they think the idiom means.